marciob/cairo-basics/basics.md

 it's like "impot" <br>
 allows to import items, like modules, functions, etc from another scope into the current scope.<br>
+in case of modules, it works as a shortcut to access the items inside the module.<br>

 ex.:<br>